JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 Hibernate comes with many relationships mapping types, but not all of them are equal in terms of efficiency.

-During associations creation, JPA Buddy provides short explanation in “Learn more” button, why the current configuration is not efficient and may cause performance issues:
+During associations creation, JPA Buddy provides short explanation in "Learn more" button, why the current configuration is not efficient and may cause performance issues:

 ![learn-more](img/learn-more.jpeg)